Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_object.md

 In addition to all arguments above, the following attributes are exported:

 * `etag` - ETag generated for the object (an MD5 sum of the object content).
 For plaintext objects the hash is an MD5 digest of the object data.
-For objects created by either the Multipart Upload or Part Copy operation, the hash is not an MD5 digest, regardless of the method of encryption.
+For objects created by either the multipart upload or part copy operation, the hash is not an MD5 digest, regardless of the method of encryption.
 * `id` - `key` of the resource supplied above.
 * `tags_all` -Map of tags to assign to the resource, including those inherited from the provider [`default_tags` configuration block][default-tags].
 * `version_id` - Unique version ID value for the object, if bucket versioning is enabled.